blcuicall/GEC-Reading-List/README.md

 # GEC-Reading-List

-A grammatical error correction reading list maintained by the Beijing Language and Culture University Intelligent Computer-Assisted Language Learning ( BLCU ICALL) Research Group
+This is a grammatical error correction reading list maintained by the Beijing Language and Culture University Intelligent Computer-Assisted Language Learning (ICALL) Research Group.

 ------